Pikolosan/AiTranscribe/replit.md

-# Meeting Transcript Summarizer
+# AItranscribe

 ## Overview

-This is a full-stack web application that allows users to upload meeting transcripts and generate AI-powered summaries using Grok (xAI).
-The application provides a modern, user-friendly interface for processing text files, generating intelligent summaries with optional custom instructions, and editing the results with a rich text editor.
+AItranscribe is a full-stack web application that transforms meeting transcripts into actionable insights using AI-powered summarization.
+The application features a professional landing page and a comprehensive summarization tool that allows users to upload meeting transcripts and generate intelligent summaries using Groq AI.
+Users can provide custom instructions, edit results with a rich text editor, and extract key decisions and action items from their meetings.

 ## User Preferences